GoogleCloudPlatform/PerfKitBenchmarker/README.md

 ===================

-In addition to regular unit tests, which are run via `hooks/check-everything`, PerfKitBenchmarker has integration tests, which create actual cloud resources and take time and money to run.
+In addition to regular unit tests, which are run via `hooks/check-everything`, PerfKit Benchmarker has integration tests, which create actual cloud resources and take time and money to run.
 For this reason, they will only run when the variable PERFKIT_INTEGRATION is defined in the environment.
 For instance, the command